-14The quotes and details here are taken from Brownstein, at 222-228.
+20The quotes and details here are taken from Brownstein, at 222-228.

-15See, e.g., Jonathan Chait, The Big Con: The True Story of How Washington Got Hoodwinked and Hijacked by Crackpot Economics 149 (2007) ("From the beginning, 'compassionate conservatism was an artifice designed to mask Bush's conservatism from an electorate that did not want a sharp rightward turn.").
+21See, e.g., Jonathan Chait, The Big Constitutional: The True Story of How Washington Got Hoodwinked and Hijacked by Crackpot Economics 149 (2007) ("From the beginning, 'compassionate conservatism was an artifice designed to mask Bush's conservatism from an electorate that did not want a sharp rightward turn.").

-16Brownstein, at 338.
+22Brownstein, at 338.

-We will debate endlessly whether we should see the Bush 43 presidency as the cause of an increasingly partisan and polarized world, among parties and voters, or as itself having been caused by these forces.
-17 But we need to take seriously the possibility that it is these larger forces, not the particular individual personalities, that drive polarization.
+among parties and voters, or as itself having been caused by these forces.23 But we need to take seriously the possibility that it is these larger forces, not the particular individual personalities, that drive polarization.
 In particular, as President Obama reaches a similar stage of his presidency and receives virtually no support from the opposing party, the script begins to look eerily similar.
 Obama, no more than Bush, seems able so far to transcend the divisions against which he campaigned.
 That ought to suggest that forces larger than individual personalities are at work.

-Another form the temptation takes to cast individual personalities as responsible for the current state of our politics is a nostalgia for "statesmen" of the past.
-"Statesmen" here typically means moderate political leaders who forged compromises, transcended partisan differences, stood up to party leaders, spoke and acted independently, and sought consensus near the center.
+Another form the temptation takes to cast individual personalities as responsible for the current state of our politics is a nostalgia for "statesmen" of the past.24 "Statesmen" here typically means moderate political leaders who forged compromises, transcended partisan differences, stood up to party leaders, spoke and acted independently, and sought consensus near the center.
 The question is not whether these figures existed in earlier eras; they did.
+The question is why they no longer do.

-Nor is it the case that American politics today lacks figures who might fill the role of the these kind of centrist political leaders.
-It's that larger forces marginalize these figures or drive them out altogether.
+American politics today does not lack figures who might fill the role of the these kind of centrist political leaders.
+It is that larger forces marginalize these figures or drive them out altogether.
 That such figures do not exist today is not, that is, primarily, a failure of personality.
 One of the principal mechanisms has become the party primary.
 Perfect bookends to this fact are provided by Arlen Specter, on the Republican side, and Joe Lieberman, on the Democratic side.

-In 1980, Senator Specter himself describes being part of a regular lunch group of moderate Republican Senators that had 15 members.
-By 2009, this group had dwindled to two, the Senators from Maine, and no longer included Specter himself.
-As a moderate from Pennsylvania, Specter was one of the few Senators who cast a significant percentage of votes that crossed party lines; his voted against President Regan's nomination of Robert Bork to the Supreme Court, for example, was instrumental in Bork's defeat.
-By the time of President Obama's stimulus bill, he was one of only three Republican Senators to vote for the bill.
-In today's more hyperpartisan age, that was enough to be considered a final act of party heresy.
-Specter's position as a moderate drew a blistering primary challenge from Pat Toomey, who carried the banner of a "purer" Republican Party.
-With polls strongly suggesting Toomey would easily defeat five-term Senator Specter in the primary, the specter of a primary defeat pushed Specter to switch his party identity.
+In 1980, Senator Specter himself describes being part of a regular lunch group of moderate Republican Senators that had 15 members.25 By 2009, this group had dwindled to two, the Senators from Maine, and no longer included Specter himself.
+As a moderate from Pennsylvania, Specter was one of the few Senators who cast a significant percentage of votes that crossed party lines; his voted against President Regan's nomination of Robert Bork to the Supreme Court, for example, was

-17Representative Richard Gephardt, the Democratic leader of the House for the first two years of Bush's presidency, suggests the latter when he describes Bush as "truly a product of what is happening [in Washington]."
+23Representative Richard Gephardt, the Democratic leader of the House for the first two years of Bush's presidency, suggests the latter when he describes Bush as "truly a product of what is happening [in Washington]."
 Brownstein, at 243.